lucadibello/zerotrust-your-home/README.md

 The developed infrastructure has been designed to be easily extensible and customizable.
 In fact, a user can easily extend the server with additional services and applications without any additional configuration.

-## 3. Technical details
+## 4. Server architecture - six pillars

-The server is based on five main components to provide a secure and private environment for the user data.
+The server is based on six main components to provide a secure and private environment for the user data.
 In the following sections, each component will be described in detail to provide a better understanding of the server architecture.

 The entire system is based upon [Docker](https://www.docker.com/) containers to leverage application virtualization, aiming to provide a secure and isolated environment for each application.

-## 4. Six main components

 ![System six pillars](./assets/images/system-components.png)